Most tax registrations are compulsory, depending on your business size and type.

 Payroll tax

-Tax-free thresholds vary between states and territories.
-You must register for payroll tax in each state or territory where you employ staff if your Australian wage bill is above their threshold.
+You must register for payroll tax in each state or territory where:

 Fringe benefits tax (FBT)

-• a car for private purposes
+• a car for private use

 • goods at a discount